-- Conflict management plans shall be developed in concert with the Office of Research and Technology Transfer and the Provost, with input from Mines' Legal Services Office and Mines' Office of Research Administration, as appropriate.
+- Conflict management plans shall be developed in concert with the Office of Compliance and Policy, the Office of Research and Technology Transfer and the Provost, with input from Mines' Office of General Counsel and Mines' Office of Research Administration, as appropriate.
 The terms of such plans shall be consistent with applicable state and federal law, and Mines policy. - 2.
 Conflict management plans shall address, but not be limited to, the following: use of students in company-sponsored research; the role of any students in the company; the disposition of any new intellectual property developed; the anticipated time commitment required of Mines employees in the company's endeavors; and the anticipated use of Mines facilities in support of the company's work and operations. - 3.
 Mines may require modifications to conflict management plans should new information arise or situations change.
 The employee and company will be required to sign and implement the new conflict management plan.
 If either the employee or company fails to sign and effectively implement the conflict management plan, Mines shall have the right to terminate the license or option agreement.
-The Director of Technology Transfer, Provost and Legal Services Office will work in concert to develop any modifications to conflict management plans.
+The Office of Compliance and Policy, VPRTT, Provost and Office of General Counsel will work in concert to develop any modifications to conflict management plans.

 Promulgated by the Mines Board of Trustees on December 14, 1990.

 Amended by the Mines Board of Trustees on June 5, 2009 Amended by the Mines Board of Trustees on May 5, 2017